shiloenix/vextra/README.md

 ## Prerequisites

-Before running VIDOE, install the required system dependencies for your OS.
+Before running VIDO, install the required system dependencies for your OS.
 A setup script is provided that detects your OS and installs everything automatically.

 | OS | Manual deps file |
 |---|---|